abinit/abinit/doc/tutorial/elastic.md

   * [[berryopt]]

-Electric polarization in solids is a subtle topic which has only recently been rigorously resolved.
+Electric polarization in solids is a subtle topic which has been rigorously resolved thirty years ago.
 It is now understood to be a bulk property, and to be quantitatively described by a Berry phase formulation introduced by R. D.
 King-Smith and D. Vanderbilt, Phys.
 Ref.
 B 47, 1651(1993) [[cite:Kingsmith1993]].
 It can be calculated in a GS calculation by integrating the gradient with respect to